spacetelescope/drizzlepac/doc/source/mast_data_products/hap-parameters.rst

 """""""

 MIN_FIT_MATCHES: int (*default=4*)
-    Not currently in use.
-Value is added to the alignment_pars dictionary but not currently used.
+    Minimum number of acceptable cross-matches for a good fit.

 MAX_FIT_RMS: int (*default=20*)
     Not currently in use.
-Maximum RMS value for a fit to be considered good.
-Currently a warning is printed but nothing is done.

 MAX_SOURCES_PER_CHIP: int (*default=250*)
     Not currently in use.